 Gen Con isn't just about gaming; it's also about giving!
 Gamers giving back to the community is a key part of The Best Four Days in Gaming!

-This year Gen Con is partnering with two incredible organizations in our charity efforts.
-One, as always, is local and supports our Indianapolis community, the other, supports our gaming community.
+This year Gen Con is partnering with three incredible organizations in our charity efforts to support Indianapolis, the gaming community, and diversity in the industry.

 Take This is the only organization providing mental health resources, guidelines, training, and support tailored to the unique needs of game developers and the game community while embracing the diverse cultures of the community.
 Take This’ mission is to decrease the stigma and increase support for mental health among game developers and enthusiasts.
 Take This runs the AFK Room Program at game conventions, provides mental health workshops for game companies and their human resource departments, partners with industry groups to support mental health, curates information on treatment options and how to find help, and runs the Take This Ambassador Program for streamers.